djdeangelis/curvefit/pages/mydoc/mydoc_preprocessdata.md

 ---
-title: Additional preprocessing steps
+title: More preprocessing steps
 tags:
 keywords:
-last_updated: May 6, 2020
+last_updated: May 9, 2020
-summary: "Preprocessing data."
+summary: "Transform the response data and remove non-finite data values."
 sidebar: mydoc_sidebar
 permalink: mydoc_preprocessdata.html
 folder: mydoc
 ---
 ## Transforming the response data
 In some cases, you may want to transform the response data.
-Common transformations include the logarithm $$ln(y)$$ and power functions such as y<sup>1/2</sup>, y<sup>-1</sup>.
+Common transformations include the logarithm $$ln(y)$$ and power functions such as 	$$y^{1/2}$$ and $$y^{-1}$$.
 Using these transformations, you can linearize a nonlinear model, contract response data that spans one or more orders of magnitude, or simplify a model to one that involves fewer coefficients.

 {% include note.html content="You must transform variables at the command line, and then import the variables into the Curve Fitting Tool.
 You cannot transform variables using any of the graphical user interfaces." %}